TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 2/Hebrews 2.1.md

 ---

-Therefore we ought to give the more earnest heed to the things that were heard, lest haply we drift away [from them] .
+Therefore we ought to pay greater attention to the things that were heard, lest perhaps we drift away.